vman241308/face_detection_javascript/README.md

 * [face-api library](https://github.com/justadudewhohacks/face-api.js/): this project uses the face api javascript library developed by Vincent Muhler

-* detect.js: Proprietary open source class that I created to make the use of the face-api library easier to use and to integrate in third party applications and frameworks
+* detect.js: Proprietary open source class that I created to make the use of the face-api library easier to use and to integrate in third party applications and frameworks. `detect.js` is included in the package

 * [TensorFlow](https://www.tensorflow.org/): Tensor flow is an end-to-end open source platform with comprehensive tools and libraries that lets developers easily build machine learning powered applications